ismailhx/ismailhx/README.md

 👀 I’m interested in Machine learning

-🌱 I’m currently learning about Tensorflow and Conceptually Building Databases
+🌱 I’m currently learning about Tensorflow and how to build databases using PostgresSQL.

 🎓 I’m currently studying at The University of Kent - Artificial Intelligence